elip12/psl-gwas/docs/example.rst

 PSL-GWAS Example
 ################

-We provide example data to allow you to use PSL-GWAS yourself.
-The data and parameters mirror those used in `Pandolfo et al. 2020
+We provide example data to allow you to replicate the results of `Pandolfo et al. 2020
 <nothing yet>`_.

 #.
 Ensure postgres is installed and running, and create a new database your default user can access.